Erica Harris: Assistant professor of Natural and Applied Sciences and lab manager

 Did you ever think you would return to Evangel as a professor?
 What was that experience like?

 Never in my wildest dreams did I think that I would come back to Evangel to teach.
 God opened the door for me at just the right time, and I was happy to step through it.
 It has been amazing to work with so many of the professors who had taught my classes when I was a student.
 The hardest thing was learning to call these professors by their first names once I joined the faculty.

 What is it like working in the same department as your husband, Jeremy?

 It is wonderful to work in the same department.
 We can coordinate our schedules to some extent and enjoy our time off together.
 We try to eat lunch together one day a week, and it’s nice just to pop into each other’s offices at times to see how things are going that day.

 What is your favorite part about being a professor at Evangel?

 My favorite aspect is the interaction with the students.
 It is amazing that every year when a new “crop” of students comes into our department, each student has such unique abilities and strengths.
 I enjoy getting to play a part in their lives as they study and prepare for their future careers.
-I also love working closely with the lab assistants in the Science & Technology Department.
+I also love working closely with the lab assistants in the Department of Natural and Applied Sciences.

 What is your most memorable professional accomplishment so far?